Tata Teleservices

-The Key Managerial Personnel (KMP) at Tata Teleservices (Maharashtra) Limited India are Kush Swatantra Bhatnagar as Cfo(Kmp), Harjit Singh as Manager and Vrushali Neelesh Dhamnaskar as Company Secretary.
-Narendra Damodar Jadhav, Thambiah Elango, Ramanathan Kumar and 3 other members are presently associated as directors.
+Tata Teleservices Limited along with its subsidiary Tata Teleservices (Maharashtra) Limited is an Indian internet services provider and IT services company headquartered in Mumbai, India.
+It is listed on BSE and NSE in India.

 History

+On 13 March 1995, Tata Tele (Maharashtra) Limited was founded as Hughes Ispat Limited, operating under the legal framework of the Companies Act of 1956.
+On 26 April 2000, the company changed its name to Hughes Tele.com (India) Limited to reflect its emphasis on broadband services.

+On 13 February 2003, the company underwent a name change to Tata Teleservices (Maharashtra) Limited.
+It currently operates as a subsidiary of Tata Teleservices Limited.

+In 2009, the company introduced mobile voice calling based on a pay per use model.

+According to Business Today Report, in November 2010, Tata Teleservices became the first private telecommunications operator to launch 3G services in India.

+Tata Teleservices operates a long fibre optic network spanning 132,000 kilometres and has a presence in over 70 cities.
+Tata Teleservices operates as a channel partner-based organization with a partner model encompassing approximately 1800+ partners nationwide.

 In February 2008, TTSL announced that it would provide CDMA mobile services targeted towards the youth, in association with the Virgin Group on a franchisee model basis.

-In November 2008, Japanese telecom giant NTT Docomo picked up a 26 per cent equity stake in Tata Indicom, a subsidiary of Tata Teleservices, for about ₹130.7 billion or an enterprise value of ₹502.69 billion.
+In November 2008, Japanese telecom giant NTT Docomo acquired a 26 per cent equity stake in Tata Indicom, a subsidiary of Tata Teleservices, for about ₹130.7 billion or an enterprise value of ₹502.69 billion.

-NTT DoCoMo announced on 25 April 2014 that they would sell 100% of their shares in Tata Indicom to Tata Teleservices and exit Indian market.
+NTT DoCoMo announced on 25 April 2014 that they would sell their shares in Tata Indicom to Tata Teleservices and exit the Indian market.
 The company had reported a loss of $780 million during financial year ending 31 March 2014.

-By 1 April 2015, all Virgin Mobile CDMA & GSM customers have been migrated into the umbrella Tata Indicom brand (Tata Indicom for Mumbai NCR).
+By 1 April 2015, all Virgin Mobile CDMA and GSM customers have been migrated into the umbrella Tata Indicom brand (Tata Indicom for Mumbai NCR).

+In April 2015 Tata Teleservices dropped the DoCoMo from its telecom brand.
+According to The Hindu reporting, the decision was made several months prior to the termination of the telecommunications company's contract with the Japanese operator NTT DoCoMo, allowing them to continue using the brand until the agreement's conclusion.